ahm3dhany/Broken-Web-Application/README.md

   ![15_part1](screenshots/XSS/15_part1.png)

 5. Choose `Authentication` and select `Form-based Authentication` from the drop-down list.
-Click on `Select` and choose `Sites` then `http://localhost:8080` then `POST:login(password,submit,username)` then click on `Select`. `http://localhost:8080/login` will appear as the Login Form Target URL, then choose `username` as the username parameter & `password` as the password parameter.
+Click on `Select` and choose `Sites` then `http://localhost:8080` then `POST:login(password,submit,username)` then click on `Select`. `http://localhost:8080/login` will appear as the Login Form Target URL.
+Then choose `username` as the username parameter & `password` as the password parameter.
 Finally set the *logged out indicators* to tell ZAP how to identify whether an authentication succeeded or not.. to do that in our case set `login` as the regex pattern identified in logged out response messages.
 (Explanation: the string "Location: http://[HostIp]:[Port]/**login**" appears at the response header if we're not already authenticated. the **location** response-header field is used to redirect us to a location other than the Requested URL).

   ![18_part1](screenshots/XSS/18_part1.png)